mbessett1/SmartConsole/SmartConsole/ReadMe.txt

   as confirming execution if applicable.

 MyApp  {No arguments will show help}
-  Shows help fro all tasks available (those derived from Consoletask)
+  Shows help for all tasks available (those derived from Consoletask)

 myApp help DoSomething
   Shows help associated with DoSomething